Will The 'Gilmore Girls' Revival Get A Second Season? Netflix Just Dropped A Hint

 We haven’t discussed it at all.
 But [series creator Amy Sherman-Palladino] knows that we are very big fans of Gilmore Girls.

 Hmm, it sounds like there is an opening there.
 Holland's comment partially echoes a statement that Netflix's content chief Ted Sarandos made last year.
 A few months after Gilmore Girls: A Year in the Life premiered, Sarandos said that Netflix was very pleased with the revival series' success, and that he actually had been talking to Amy Sherman-Palladino and her husband/co-executive producer Dan about making a second season.
-But here we are almost two years later, and it sounds like we are no closer to getting any more new episodes.
-At least we know that Netflix is definitely open to the idea of more Gilmore.
+But now it's almost two years later, and it sounds like Netflix is no closer to producing any more new episodes.
+At least it sounds like the streaming service is definitely open to the idea of more Gilmore.

 Of course, the most obvious thing standing in the way of any potential Gilmore Girls: A Year in the Life Season 2 is Amy Sherman-Palladino's new show, The Marvelous Mrs. Maisel.
 Now, Sherman-Palladino is in an exclusive contract with Amazon, and her focus is all on Maisel right now, which has earned the showrunner her first real critical success (despite the fan devotion to her shows for years).
 Marvelous Mrs. Maisel cleaned up at the Golden Globes at the start of the year, winning both major categories it was up for, and it is also up for six major categories at the Emmys this year, including the prized Outstanding Comedy Series trophy.